lamberjack/nodejs-images-api/readme.md

 Inside the /config/config.js file you find the parametrized configuration to connect to the database.

-To initialize the databse you can launch the script initializer.js : npm run init:dev
+To initialize the databse you can launch the script initializer.js : <code> npm run init:dev </code>

 ### Start the application ###